Southpac Trust Group

 Southpac’s core services include trustee and fiduciary services for international trusts (including International Relationship Property Trusts), registered agent services for Cook Islands LLCs, international companies, and foundations, and corporate officer appointments (protector, manager, secretary, foundation council member).

 Investment coordination.
 Southpac maintains established relationships with boutique investment advisors and private banks in multiple jurisdictions, including Switzerland, Liechtenstein, Austria, Nevis, Belize, and the United States.
 The banks the firm works with are typically non-lending institutions with conservative balance sheets.
-For clients who need investment management within their trust structure, Southpac can facilitate introductions and coordinate custody arrangements through its existing institutional relationships rather than requiring the client to establish these connections independently.
+For anyone who needs investment management within their trust structure, Southpac can facilitate introductions and coordinate custody arrangements through its existing institutional relationships rather than requiring the settlor to establish these connections independently.

 Professional advisor channel.
 Southpac operates a structured referral program for attorneys, CPAs, family offices, and financial advisors, including tiered pricing based on referral volume.
-This institutional approach reflects the firm’s positioning as a trustee that works primarily through professional intermediaries rather than marketing directly to individual clients.
-For attorneys recommending trustees to their clients, this model provides a formalized working relationship with established protocols.
+This institutional approach reflects the firm’s positioning as a trustee that works primarily through professional intermediaries rather than marketing directly to individuals.
+For attorneys recommending trustees, this model provides a formalized working relationship with established protocols.

 Banking Infrastructure